 Swap Fake for Real

-Swapping personal plants that require little water or fake plants can save.
+First, swapping personal plants that require little water or fake plants can save.
 Some water supply agencies even offer cash rebates if you decide to do this.
 The LADPW for instance offers $1 per square foot, and the LA Department of Water and Power offers $2 for each square foot of lawn removed.
 You can also opt for fake grass as another alternative for those who prefer and like the feel of a lawn.

-There’s a lot of water-efficient goods you can buy if you’re willing to go that route and make purchases.
+Second, there’s a lot of water-efficient goods you can buy if you’re willing to go that route and make purchases.
 These include showerheads, taps, toilets, washing machines, dishwashers and many others.

-Placing mulch around trees and plants discourages weed growth and helps slow the evaporation of moisture.
+Lastly, placing mulch around trees and plants discourages weed growth and helps slow the evaporation of moisture.
 Adding this and 2-4 inches of organic materials like compost or bark mulch can help soil retain its moisture.

 Life-Hack One: You can check for leaks in toilets by adding food coloring.
 If the coloring begins to appear in the bowl within 30 minutes, you have a leak.
 Repair the leak immediately.